Victor Vechersky

 Victor Vechersky (born 15 August 1958) grew up in Kyiv, the Ukrainian SSR of the Soviet Union and present-day Ukraine.
-He is a Ukrainian architect, who graduated from the Kyiv State Institute of Art architectural department in 1981.
-He Has a PhD. in architecture since 2001.
+He is a Ukrainian architect who graduated from the Kyiv State Institute of Art architectural department in 1981.
+He gained his PhD in architecture in 2001.

 Awards, prizes, honorary titles: State Prize of Ukraine in the Field of Architecture in 1998 and 2007; I. Morgilevsky Architectural and Town-planning Prize in 1999; Honored Cultural Worker of Ukraine, 1995.

-Current occupation: an architect, a scientist (Deputy Head of the Institute of Monument Protection Research under the Ministry of Culture and Tourism of Ukraine), a teacher (Asst.
+He is also a scientist (Deputy Head of the Institute of Monument Protection Research under the Ministry of Culture and Tourism of Ukraine), and a teacher (Asst.
 Prof. National Academy of Visual Arts and Architecture).

 Victor Vechersky is the author of numerous architectural studies, including: